Rapid jet production and suppression during fast state transitions in the black hole X-ray binary MAXI J1348$-$630

-In this work, we use the full radio and X-ray monitoring of the source during its 2019/2020 outburst \citep{Carotenuto2021}, including data from the MeerKAT radio-interferometer \citep{Jonas2016, Camilo2018}, the Australia Telescope Compact Array (ATCA, \citealt{Frater_1992}) and the Neutron Star Interior Composition Explorer (NICER, \citealt{Gendreau_2016}) on board the ISS.
+On the other hand, NICER has extensively monitored the outburst of \maxithirt{} with almost daily cadence between 2019 January 26 and 2019 October 8, for a total of $\sim$ 274 ks.
+All observations were reprocessed using the NICER software tools {\tt nicerdas} version 6.0, distributed with {\tt heasoft} version 6.26.
+The data-reduction procedure was described in detail in \cite{Zhang2020}.
 While the full X-ray spectral-timing analysis has been presented in a number of papers \citep{Zhang2020, Belloni_2021, Garcia_2021, Zhang_2021, Zhang_2022, Alabarta_2025}, here we combine the X-ray timing information with the radio monitoring to build one of the clearest views of the interplay between jets and inflow during less-explored outburst phases.